DuncanCragg/OnexOS/README-App.md

 # OnexOS

-The OnexOS Android app gives you and your family a 3D creative space where you can all sketch 3D objects and places and write and post 2D notes and documents around in virtual rooms.
+OnexOS gives you and your family a 3D creative space where you can all build 3D objects and places and write and post 2D notes and documents around in virtual rooms.

+### What's it for?

-Use it as a thinking space, a creative space or a sharing space; have fun exploring each others creations.
+You can use OnexOS as a thinking space, a family creative space or a sharing space; have fun exploring each other's creations, working together and sharing 2D and 3D objects.

+### Who's it for?

+It's aimed at families.
+Mums, dads, grannies, girls, boys.
+Cross-demographic.

+### What will it run on?

-You can run it on a shared family Android tablet, or on a version of Android (LineageOS) on a Raspberry Pi 4 behind your family TV!
-Each family member can have their own stuff, and everything is shared over the domestic WiFi.
+It's an Android app so you can run it on a shared family tablet, or on a version of Android (LineageOS) on a Raspberry Pi 4 behind your family TV!
+It works over the home WiFi between everyone's Android device.

+### What's novel about it?

+You build everything in OnexOS from simple coloured panels that can have text or images on them - echoing the simplicity and power of Minecraft's blocks.

+But this space really owes its creative "mashability" to the way all your family's panels are sewn, pinned, tied and snapped together everywhere by "links", forming a potentially huge shared playground.
+Links work somewhat like the Web's URLs in that they form a handle or hook onto anything you see in the world.

-### What can you do?
+### What can you do with links?

-This space owes its creative "mashability" to being sewn, pinned, tied and snapped together everywhere by "links" - which work somewhat like the Web's URLs: links between my scrapbook of notes and photos and one of your notes, or between your leaves and my tree, or between my forest and your city.
+You can put in links between your scrapbook of notes and photos and one of your mum's notes, between the virtual kitchen wall and one of those photos, between your leaves and your sister's tree, or between your grandad's forest and your city.

+### Can you give some more examples?

-You build everything in OnexOS from simple coloured panels that can have text or images on them.
-These are then linked together into the creative space that you play in.
-With just these basic starting materials you can:
+with just these basic starting materials you can:

  - Build a house from panels linked into rooms and rooms linked together
  - Then build a street made of links to all the houses of your family